Articles

 Although it may not be required by the lease and is certainly not required by Florida law, we highly recommend that the manager give a Notice of Non-renewal to the resident at least 30 days prior to the end of the lease.

-READ ALSO: How do they take ships out of the water?
+READ ALSO: How do I contact the Tonight Show?

 Is there an ombudsman for tenants?